cameronmcefee/Image-Diff-View-Modes/readme.md

 * __Difference:__ Lets you quickly see which pixels in a image have changed between versions.

 To see it in action, check out [the demo](https://github.com/cameronmcefee/Image-Diff-View-Modes/commit/8e95f70c9c47168305970e91021072673d7cdad8)

+In order to use this project, I think it is nice to have Photoshop installed.